 Based on existing staffing levels and assuming 235 workdays per year, it would take most NMED programs multiple years to assure compliance with all permitted or licensed facilities.
 This means that businesses subject to laws passed by the Legislature, regulations adopted by state boards and commissions, and permits and licenses issued by the Department go largely unchecked by NMED staff for years.
 New Mexicans likely perceive greater oversight by NMED than what is achievable under existing budget and staffing levels.
-NMED cannot meaningfully offer technical assistance to the regulated community or assure compliance with legislation, rules, permits and licenses that protect public health and the environment.
+NMED cannot meaningfully offer technical assistance to the regulated community or assure compliance with legislation, rules, permits, and licenses that protect public health and the environment.

-- Occupational Health and Safety Bureau (or OSHA Bureau) There are 6,804 regulated facilities per inspector.
-If the employees inspected one facility per day, it would take this team 29 years to visit each site. - The Air Quality Bureau had 22 filled permitting and enforcement staff spending about 10% of their time on compliance inspections.
-With this staffing level and distribution of work, it would take 6.5 years for the team to visit all permittees.
-This does not include the vast majority of smaller air-emitting sources, including the majority of oil and gas operations. - The Ground Water Quality Bureau's Pollution Prevention Section has seven filled permitting and enforcement staff spending about 10% of their time on compliance inspections.
-With this staffing level and distribution of work, it would take more than 3 years for the team to visit all permittees.
+- OSHA Bureau There are 6,804 regulated facilities per inspector.
+If the employees inspected one facility per day, it would take this team 29 years to visit each site. - The Air Quality Bureau had 16 filled permitting and enforcement staff spending about 10% of their time on compliance inspections.
+With this staffing level and distribution of work, it would take 9.6 years for the team to visit all permittees.
+This does not include the vast majority of smaller air-emitting sources, including the majority of oil and gas operations. - The Ground Water Quality Bureau's Pollution Prevention Section has eight filled permitting and enforcement staff spending about 10% of their time on compliance inspections.
+With this staffing level and distribution of work, it would take more than two years for the team to visit all permittees.